- Established during the Cold War, NATO is a transatlantic security alliance composed of thirty-one member countries, including the United States.

 In the years leading up to Russia’s invasion, Ukraine held annual military exercises with the alliance and became one of just six enhanced opportunity partners, a special status given to the bloc’s closest nonmember allies.
 Moreover, Kyiv affirmed its goal to eventually gain full NATO membership.

-Since the invasion, many NATO member countries—including the United States—have provided Ukraine with an unprecedented amount of military support, including sophisticated weaponry such as heavy artillery, armed drones, and antiaircraft systems.
+Since the invasion, many NATO member countries—including the United States—have provided Ukraine with an unprecedented amount of military support, including sophisticated weaponry such as tanks, heavy artillery, armed drones, and antiaircraft systems.
 This lethal aid is not committed under alliance auspices, and NATO leaders have been keen to avoid taking actions, such as implementing a no-fly zone, that could draw it into direct conflict with Russia or otherwise escalate the hostilities.
 Still, Russia has warned that in providing this assistance, NATO allies are risking the outbreak of a nuclear war.